 We are quite lucky to be part of a council that values technical skills and the importance of keeping staff up to date with the changing landscape of IT & digital/online services.
 When chatting to other public sector organisations, this doesn't always ring true, either from their organisational perspective, or the sheer fact that the ever-shrinking budget for all councils makes it hard to attract and retain the staff who have the right skills.

 When it comes to websites and related online services, some organisations may only have one person "in charge", and rely on a number of third-parties to produce and maintain the systems for their online services.
 As such, their time is at a premium, and they will be taking on the multiple roles associated with that work, which sometimes can be alongside other duties.
-With the best will in the world, there is only so much they can do to keep things running, so some things, such as accessibility reviews, may not be something they can do, or have time to carry out.
+With the best will in the world, there is only so much they can do to keep things running, so some things, such as accessibility reviews, may not be something they can do or lack time to carry out properly.

 Others have a fairly big team, but aren't sure how to check for accessibility, or aren't involved with projects early enough to ensure the accessibility requirements were included in the contract, or they may not have the internal authority to challenge when the product delivered doesn't meet those requirements.
 In such situations, it can cause internal friction when the internal team (or individual) is blamed for something they weren't aware of when something crops up after a service has gone live, or for "being awkward" when they point out the issues before it goes live and are blamed for any delays.